TYPO3-Extensions/cobj_xslt/Documentation/KnownProblems/Index.rst

 Known problems
 --------------

-None at the moment.

-You can report bugs at our `TYPO3 Forge bugtracker
+You can report bugs at the `TYPO3 Forge bugtracker
 <http://forge.typo3.org/projects/extension-cobj_xslt/issues>`_ .